CodeYourFuture/CYF-Workshops/git-day-1/README.md

    branch  "week-1-coursework"
 ```

-We want to figure out to make local changes and then commit them so our timeline ends up looking like this:
+We're going to figure out how to

+- make local changes and commit them to our branch "week-1-coursework",

+so our history ends up looking something like this:

 ```mermaid
 ---